raoulbia-ai/music-muse/README.md

    - **User Authentication**: Implement user authentication and authorization to provide personalized experiences and secure access to certain features.
    - **Performance Optimization**: Optimize the performance of both the frontend and backend to ensure a smooth user experience, especially under high load conditions.
    - **Additional Features**: Add more features such as user playlists, favorite artists, and integration with external music APIs for richer data.
+   - **Detailed Roadmap**: Create a detailed roadmap for future improvements, including timelines and priorities.
+   - **Technical Debt**: Identify any technical debt and propose solutions for addressing it.

 ### Conclusion
 This application demonstrates the ability to create a fullstack application with a Flask backend and a React frontend.
 It showcases skills in API development, state management, responsive design, and testing.